ManhCuong0304/Music-Preference-Analysis/README.md

 -De-duplicated the names and converted them back to UTF-8 encoding.

+=>This solution is not fully optimal because some Names are missing vowels.
+However, it remains the best solution so far.

 #### a.3.
 Splitting Artist Names:

--Used the =TEXTSPLIT() function in Excel to separate artist names into multiple columns.
+-Used the "=TEXTSPLIT()" function in Excel to separate artist names into multiple columns.

 -Named the first column "1st Artist", followed by additional artist columns as needed.

+=>This solution works perfectly.

 #### a.4.
 Fetching Artist Genres via Spotify API: